 No matter where or how you decided to hang your artwork we have the best selection of options with over 300 frame styles available for custom framing.
 A great place to start is with some of our most popular frame styles: Black Frame Collection, White Frame Collection, Gold Frame Collection, Clear Maple Frames, or our new Floating Acrylic Frames.
 All of these frames are available in a variety of custom sizes and ship to your home in 2-3 days.

-While framing with Art To Frames is east, choosing the right art pieces and knowing where to place them can be tough.
+While framing with Art To Frames is easy, choosing the right art pieces, and knowing where to place them can be tough.
 Below we will have some helpful hints on how to correctly decorate your home!

 One style trick to you help you out is to make sure you hang your art level to your field of vision.
 You should try to avoid placing it anywhere where you have to look up or down.
 The average eye level is around five feet.
 You should make sure your frame is measured at that height from its center, not at the top or bottom.